FC Amkar Perm: 2004–2008

-In the Premier League, Amkar at first performed satisfactorily, finishing 11th, 12th and 13th in 2004, 2005 and 2006 respectively.
-Before the first season in the Premier League, Amkar was strengthened by such players as Ivan Levenets, Oleksandr Shutov, Vladimir Leonchenko, Zahari Sirakov, Andrei Lavrik, Ghenadie Olexici, Noureddine Ziyati and Erik Lincar, among others, and their debut match was away against Kuban Krasnodar.
-The match finished 0–0.
-In the first rounds, the team played well, gathering eight points in four matches with just a single defeat.
+In the Premier League, Amkar finished 11th, 12th and 13th in 2004, 2005 and 2006 respectively.
+Before the first season in the Premier League, Amkar was strengthened by Ivan Levenets, Oleksandr Shutov, Vladimir Leonchenko, Zahari Sirakov, Andrei Lavrik, Ghenadie Olexici, Noureddine Ziyati and Erik Lincar.
 In the 2004–05 season, Amkar repeated its success in the Russian Cup, once more reaching the semi-finals, but losing on aggregate 0–2 to Khimki.
 There were many memorable matches in the 2005 season, including a 1–0 home win over Zenit Saint Petersburg, a large 4–1 win over Dynamo Moscow and a 3–4 defeat to Lokomotiv Moscow, despite Amkar leading 3–0 at half-time.
 In the middle of the 2006 season, head coach Sergei Oborin resigned and was replaced by Rashid Rakhimov.
 Amkar began to play very good football, and in the part of the championship between the 19th and 30th rounds, Amkar was in fourth-place in the league.
 In the same season, Amkar had the longest series of matches in the Premier League without conceding a goal, with 15.